rahulrdhoka/qa_projects/QA_Projects_Experience.md

 **Project # 3: Edelweiss web Application (ALEX)** <br> **Client: Edelweiss broking Limited** <br>
 **Project Description:** <br>
 Edelweiss is developing new broking platform for its privileged customers with new User interface & functionalities.
 Edelweiss platform is diversified investment destinations, which helps you trade in stock market and make investments across multiple asset classes like Equity, F&O, Currency Derivatives, Mutual Funds and Fixed Income products.
-You can register on the website to track markets, access research recommendations, invest and monitor your portfolio.
+You can register on the website to track markets, access research recommendations, invest and monitor your portfolio. <br>
 **Responsibilities:** <br>
 *	Gather requirements from Business Analyst and analyze the requirements for testing prospective
 *	Designing scenario according to business requirements document & meta designs.